dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-create-toggle-buttons-in-toolstrip-controls.md

   - "examples [Windows Forms], toolbars"
   - "ToolStrip control [Windows Forms], creating toggle buttons" ms.assetid: d9c197df-4c65-43f2-beee-b68b52b2befc
+description: Learn how to create toggle buttons in ToolStrip controls so that a clicked button appears sunken and retains that appearance until the button is clicked again.
 ---
 # How to: Create Toggle Buttons in ToolStrip Controls